 - Using a HIPAA-compliant cloud service

-Ensure that your Cloud Service Provider (CSP) operates to HIPAA standards for managing ePHI and that you have agreed a Business Associate Agreement (BAA) that clarifies the shared responsibilities for safeguarding ePHI.
+Make sure your Cloud Service Provider (CSP) follows HIPAA standards for managing ePHI.
+Also, ensure you have a Business Associate Agreement (BAA) that explains the shared duties for protecting ePHI.
 AWS, Azure and Google Cloud Platform (GCP) all have HIPAA-compliant options, it’s a case of choosing the platform that suits you best. - Designing and implementing a robust cloud governance framework This should feature defined policies, procedures, and technologies to meet HIPAA standards for data encryption, access, monitoring, incident response, and audits.

 - Utilizing Infrastructure as Code tools to automate HIPAA-compliance infrastructure provision – Using Infrastructure as Code (IaC) tools like Terraform allows DevOps to provision consistent, HIPAA-compliant AWS infrastructure, making it easier to secure and maintain.